 A floral twist on a Prohibition era cocktail, this lavender bee's knees is made with just 4 ingredients and is the perfect combination of tart, sweet and floral.
 The infused lavender honey is mush easier to make than you may assume, and it has tons of different uses.

-The lavender honey is perfect to keep in the refrigerator all summer long, so you can make this lavender gin cocktail, but also to sprinkle on top of mango granola and sweetened condensed milk.
-All my honey and lemon drinks can work beautifully with lavender honey as well, such as this sore throat tea, the Penicillin cocktail and a ginger whiskey sour.
+The lavender honey is perfect to keep in the refrigerator all summer long, so you can make this lavender gin cocktail, but also sprinkle it on top of mango granola and sweetened condensed milk.
+All my honey and lemon drinks can work beautifully with lavender honey as well, such as this sore throat tea, the Penicillin cocktail, and a ginger whiskey sour.

 Bee's Knees meaning